devgateway/www.developmentgateway.org/_posts/2012-07-17-announcing-the-opengov-hub.md

 created: 1342537996
 old_path: news/announcing-opengov-hub
 title: Announcing the OpenGov Hub
-lede: Development Gateway and Global Integrity are thrilled to announce plans for the new OpenGov Hub, an endeavor to bring like-minded organizations together in one physical location to work on issues related to the open government agenda.
+excerpt: Development Gateway and Global Integrity are thrilled to announce plans for the new OpenGov Hub, an endeavor to bring like-minded organizations together in one physical location to work on issues related to the open government agenda.
 The OpenGov Hub will be housed in Development Gateway’s current headquarters in Washington,